Hotstopper/sx5e_dividends/README.md

 - Implements a **residual-learning hybrid**:
   $ \hat{y} = a\,F + b\,\hat{r}, \quad \hat{r} = f_{\text{XGB}}(X_{\setminus F}) $
-  where $F$ is the dividend-futures baseline and $f_{\text{XGB}}\$ learns deviations using firm-level fundamentals.
+  where $ F $ is the dividend-futures baseline and $ f_{\text{XGB}}\ $ learns deviations using firm-level fundamentals.
 - Trains on data up to 2022 and tests on 2023–2024.
-- Produces out-of-fold residual predictions to avoid leakage and fits optimal combination weights $a ,b$ based on quantile regression.
+- Produces out-of-fold residual predictions to avoid leakage and fits optimal combination weights a and b based on quantile regression.
 - Outputs:
   - `results/preds.csv` (Actual, Futures, XGBoost, and Hybrid predictions)
   - `results/model_forecast.png` (percentage-error comparison between Futures and Hybrid models)

 ## Results and Discussion
+The ARIMA model’s lack of predictive gain supports the weak-form EMH, as past dividend patterns hold no exploitable information.
+The pure ML model’s failure to outperform futures aligns with the semi-strong EMH, indicating that public fundamentals are already priced in.
+In the hybrid model, the residual coefficient b < 0 reflects noise, while a = 1.03 suggests a slight, systematic underestimation of dividends by futures in 2023–2024.